What is Power BI Embedded?

 Power BI Embedded bills on a predictable hourly rate based on the type of node(s) deployed.
 You are billed as long as your resource is active, even if there's no usage.
 You need to pause your resource to stop billing.

-Who needs a Power BI Pro license for Power BI Embedded and why?
+Who needs a Power BI Pro or Premium Per User (PPU) license for Power BI Embedded and why?

-You need a Power BI Pro license or service principal to use REST APIs.
-To add reports to a Power BI workspace, an analyst needs either a Power BI Pro license or service principal.
-To manage Power BI tenant and capacity, an admin is required have a Power BI Pro license.
+You need a Power BI Pro or Premium Per User (PPU) license or service principal to use REST APIs.
+To add reports to a Power BI workspace, an analyst needs either a Power BI Pro or Premium Per User (PPU) license or service principal.
+To manage Power BI tenant and capacity, an admin is required have a Power BI Pro or Premium Per User (PPU) license.

-Because Power BI Embedded allows Power BI portal use for managing and validating embedded content, the Power BI Pro license is required to authenticate the app inside PowerBI.com to get access to the reports in the right repositories.
+Because Power BI Embedded allows Power BI portal use for managing and validating embedded content, the Power BI Pro or Premium Per User (PPU) license is required to authenticate the app inside PowerBI.com to get access to the reports in the right repositories.

-However, for creating/editing embedded reports inside your application, the end user does not need a Pro license as the user isn't required to be a Power BI user at all.
+However, for creating/editing embedded reports inside your application, the end user does not need a Pro or Premium Per User (PPU) license as the user isn't required to be a Power BI user at all.